AdrianAntico/QuickEcharts/README.md

   HorizonalLine = 500,
   HorizonalLineName = 'Yaxis Value')

-# To display in jupyter lab
+# Needed to display
 p1.load_javascript()

+# In a new cell
 p1.render_notebook()
 ```